List of Adventure Time characters: Tree Trunks

-Voiced by Polly Lou Livingston

-Tree Trunks is an elderly yellow elephant who speaks in a southern drawl.
-Tree Trunks lives in a little home in the forest surrounded by her apple orchard.
+Tree Trunks (voiced by Polly Lou Livingston) is an elderly yellow elephant who speaks in a southern drawl.
+Tree Trunks lives in a small house in the forest surrounded by her apple orchard.
 Tree Trunks uses the apples in the orchard to make apple pies.
-She first appeared in a self-titled episode; when she attempted to eat a crystal apple, she was accidentally transported to a dimension filled with Crystal People where she was transformed into the despotic and evil Quartzion.
+She first appeared in a self-titled episode; when she attempted to eat a crystal apple, she was accidentally transported to a dimension filled with crystal people where she was transformed into the despotic and evil Quartzion.
 Finn and Jake were able to restore her to normal and get her back to Ooo.
 Tree Trunks is in a relationship with Mr. Pig (voiced by Ron Lynch), whom she met during the events of "The Apple Thief"; the pair married in "Apple Wedding".
-At the conclusion of "Escape from the Citadel", Mr. Pig and Tree Trunks adopted the Lich, who had been turned into a harmless baby.
+At the conclusion of "Escape from the Citadel", Mr. Pig and Tree Trunks adopted the Lich, who had been turned into a harmless baby that they named Sweet P.